LuisPoujol/Russia_Ukraine_War_Analysis/README.md

 * **Tactical Evolution:** Russia utilizes older equipment in stalemate areas, while newer generation equipment is prioritized for offensive attempts.
 * **Loss Status:** Data indicates a high equipment destruction rate, suggesting low survival rates for crews.

+## Data Source
+The dataset used in this analysis is from the [WarSpotting API](https://www.kaggle.com/datasets/zsoltlazar/equipment-losses-dataset-warspotting-api).

 ## Citation
 Data provided via the WarSpotting.net API.